HimesGroup/AKR/text/aboutAKR_families.md

 range of toxic compounds containing reactive aldehyde groups.
 In contrast, AKR4C7 from maize (Zea mays) catalyzes the oxidation of sorbitol to Glc.

-**<u>AKR Family 5.</u>** Similar to Family 2 and Family 3, AKR Family 5 is
+**<u>AKR Family 5.</u>** AKR Family 5 contains the gluconic acid reductase enzymes.
+AKR5C, AKR5D, and AKR5B, are classified as bacteria; AKR5E and AKR5F
-categorized as microbial AKR’s.
-AKR5C, AKR5D, and AKR5B, are classified as bacteria; AKR5E and AKR5F are classified as yeasts; finally, AKR5E is classified as a fungi.
+are classified as yeasts; finally, AKR5E is classified as a fungi.
 While majority of the functionality of the AKR5 family is unknown, AKR5D is responsible for the NADPH-dependent stereospecific reduction of 2,5-diketo-D-gluconate to 2-keto-L-gulonate, a precursor in the industrial production of vitamin C.